Ideal Whitehead Graphs in Out(F_r) II: The Complete Graph in Each Rank: Compositions of extensions and switches

 The red edge $e^r_k$ in $G_k$ is (0), the red edge $e^r_{k-1}$ in $G_{k-1}$ is (1), and the red edge $e^r_{k-2}$ in $G_{k-2}$ is (2).

 10pt

 The following lemma explains how, by inserting construction compositions into a well-chosen switch sequence, one can ensure their transition matrix is PF (for purposes of applying the FIC).

-\begin{lem}{ } Suppose $g$ decomposes as $g_{i_m',i_m} \circ \cdots \circ g_{i_1',i_1}$ where: \begin{enumerate}[itemsep=-1.5pt,parsep=3pt,topsep=3pt] \item Each $g_{i_k',i_k}$ is a construction composition whose pure construction compositions start and ends with the same ltt structure. \item For each edge pair $\{d_i, \overline{d_i}\}$, either $d_i$ or $\overline{d_i}$ is the red unachieved direction vertex for some $G_{i_k-1}$. \end{enumerate} Then the transition matrix for $g$ is PF. \end{lem}
+\begin{lem}{ } Suppose $g$ decomposes as $g_{i_m',i_m} \circ \cdots \circ g_{i_1',i_1}$ where: \begin{enumerate}[itemsep=-1.5pt,parsep=3pt,topsep=3pt] \item Each $g_{i_k',i_k}$ is a construction composition whose pure construction composition starts and ends with the same ltt structure. \item For each edge pair $\{d_i, \overline{d_i}\}$, either $d_i$ or $\overline{d_i}$ is the red unachieved direction vertex for some $G_{i_k-1}$. \end{enumerate} Then the transition matrix for $g$ is PF. \end{lem}

 \begin{proof} It suffices to show each $e^{u}_{i_k}$ is in the image of each $e^{u}_{i_j}$.
 In fact, it suffices to show each $e^{u}_{i_{k-1}}$ is in the image of each $e^{u}_{i_k}$.
-Note $g_{i_k}: e^{pu}_{(i_k-1)} \mapsto e^a_{i_k} e^u_{i_k}$.
+Note $g_{i_k}(e^{pu}_{(i_k-1)}) = e^a_{i_k} e^u_{i_k}$.
 Since $(g_{i_k}, G_{(i_k-1)}, G_{i_k})$ is a switch, $e^{pa}_{(i_k-1)}=e^{u}_{(i_k-1)}$.
 Since $g_{i_{(k-1)}',i_{(k-1)}}$ is a construction composition whose pure construction composition starts and ends with the same ltt structure, $e^{u}_{(i_k-1)}=e^{u}_{i_{(k-1)}}$.
 So $e^{pa}_{(i_k-1)}= e^{u}_{i_{(k-1)}}$ and $e^{u}_{i_k}$ maps over $e^{u}_{i_{k-1}}$. ($e^{u}_{i_{k}}$ has the same second index as $e^{pu}_{i_k}$ and $e^{u}_{i_{k-1}}$ has the same second index as $e^{a}_{i_k}$.
 Use Lemma 5.3 of \cite{p12b}.) \qedhere \end{proof}